 What to Look for in Violin Rosin

 While you are deciding on the best violin rosins to purchase, you should take note of the different features which they provide.
 Each of the violin rosins offers distinct characteristics which may suit your reference.
 To help you in your decisions, we have listed some of the features that an ideal violin rosin should have so that you know which features to consider in the future.
-To learn more about what rosin is, read our intro guide to rosin.
+To learn more about what rosin is, read our guide to rosin.

 Type of Rosin